Psychology and Neuroscience

 Profile Picture

 Dr. Daniel “Rocky” VanHorn is a Professor of Psychology and Neuroscience at North Central College.
 He regularly teaches courses in statistics, research methods, and cognitive psychology.
 He has an active research laboratory where undergraduate students have the opportunity to engage in the scholarship of discovery.
 Collaboration, verbal communication, critical and scientific thinking, and effective writing are central to all of his courses.
-In addition to teaching, he actively serves the college in the areas of faculty evaluation and development.
+In addition to teaching and research, he actively serves the college in the areas of program building and faculty development.

 Selected Scholarship